jamiewilbraham/azure-docs/articles/cognitive-services/Bing-Web-Search/tutorial-bing-web-search-single-page-app.md

 > * Manage subscription keys
 > * Handle errors

-To use this app, an [Azure Cognitive Services account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) with Bing Search APIs is required.
+To use this app, an [Azure Cognitive Research Technologies account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) with Bing Search APIs is required.
 If you don't have an account, you can use the [free trial](https://azure.microsoft.com/try/cognitive-services/?api=bing-web-search-api) to get a subscription key.

 ## Prerequisites